As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Need an Interrailing Backpack?
 Check out my NUMBER ONE backpack recommendation for travelling through Europe.

 The Capital of Hungary is an ever popular destination in Europe.
 Whether you’re a first time interrailer or a city breaker, there’s a lot of sights to see including the most beautiful Hungarian Parliament building, Buda castle and the iconic war memorial at Heroes square.

 Check out one of the thermal baths, perfect for an afternoon of relaxation (especially if you have a hangover!).
 On Saturday nights throughout the summer, Szechenyi thermal baths hold a ‘Sparty’ – essentially a rave in your swimwear.
 Try to plan to be in Budapest on a weekend to experience this.

 Prague (2 nights)

 Think of Prague and the Charles Bridge probably springs to mind, this is a great experience for any visitor whether your first or third time in the city, especially in the evening as street artists perform all manner of acts across the bridge.

-TOP TIP: My favourite restaurant in Prague was without a doubt the Vytopna Railway Restaurant.
-With a netowrk of miniature train tracks and stops at each table in the restaurant, place your drinks order and wait for a miniature steam train to bring it to your table.
-You don’t have to eat here, we just stopped by for some drinks.
+My favourite restaurant in Prague was without a doubt the Vytopna Railway Restaurant where a network of miniature train tracks deliver your drinks direct to your table.

 Berlin (3 nights)